The Imitation Game: Box office

-The Imitation Game grossed $91.1 million in North America and $142.4 million in other territories for a worldwide total of $233.5 million, against a budget of $14 million.
+The Imitation Game grossed $91.1 million in the United States and Canada, and $142.4 million in other territories, for a worldwide total of $233.5 million, against a budget of $14 million.
 It was the top-grossing independent film release of 2014.

-The film opened at number two at the UK box office behind the big-budget film Interstellar, earning $4.3 million from 459 screens.
-Its opening box office figure was the third highest opening weekend haul for a British film in 2014.
-Its opening was 107% higher than that of Argo, 81% higher than Philomena and 26% higher than The Iron Lady following its debut.

-Debuting in four cinemas in Los Angeles and New York on November 28, the film grossed $479,352 in its opening weekend with a $119,352 per-screen-average, the second highest per-screen-average of 2014 and the 7th highest of all time for a live-action film.
-Adjusted for inflation, it outperformed the Weinstein Company's own Oscar-winning films The King's Speech ($88,863 in 2010) and The Artist ($51,220 in 2011), which were also released on Thanksgiving weekend.
+Debuting in four theaters in Los Angeles and New York on November 28, the film grossed $479,352 in its opening weekend with a $119,352 per-screen-average, the second highest per-screen-average of 2014 and the 7th highest of all time for a live-action film.
+Adjusted for inflation, it outperformed The King's Speech ($88,863 in 2010) and The Artist ($51,220 in 2011), which were also released on their respective Thanksgiving weekends.
 The film expanded into additional markets on December 12 and was released nationwide on Christmas Day.

+The film opened at number two at the UK box office behind Interstellar, earning $4.3 million from 459 screens.
+Its opening was 107% higher than Argo, 81% higher than Philomena and 26% higher than The Iron Lady.